dhairyajangir/Ecommerce/README.md

 Key learnings -

 - Write an endpoint that will send data from extract and send data from mongodb.
+- Receive data at frontend -How to display that data dynamically using product card created earlier.

+****

+## Milestone 12: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- Write an endpoint that will send data by filtering with my mail and send data from mongodb.
-- Receive data at frontend -How to display that data dynamically using product card created earlie
+- Receive data at frontend -How to display that data dynamically using product card created earlier.

 ****